We hope these questions and answers will help you plan your trip. If you have any other questions, please let us know!

 Q. What's included in my tour packet at the start hotel?

 A. Your tour packet includes maps, route instructions, and sightseeing information.
 Some clients have found that tour materials for certain routes offered by our overseas tour operator partners were somewhat lacking and often with limited materials in English (sometimes English-language materials just don't exist).
 We encourage you to do some homework up front.
-Your local bookstore can supply you with guidebooks, maps, and other information – or see our recommendations.
+Your local bookstore can supply you with guidebooks, maps, and other information.
 Let us know if you need help.
+Back to the questions.

 Q. Why can't I get the maps and route instructions before I leave home?